You find yourself telling this person your dreams.

 2. White.
 Stark and draining, it adds years.
 Like black, white is at the extreme end of the contrast scale, in opposition to the basic concepts of this coloring.
 Their neutral opportunities are enormous, with the coolness and heat both present.
 From eggshell and sand, through buff, honey, and caramel, mocha, dove grey, endless choices.

-4. Avoiding the feminity.
+4. Avoiding the femininity.
 Though they certainly look more Autumn, their nature is nurturing.
 Rather than the soothing feel of Summer, this trait is more about fostering and encouraging the growth and happiness of those they love, very womanly aspects.
-Their husbands have stopped asking who they’re making asparagus quiche for this week.
+Their husbands have stopped asking who is getting the asparagus quiche for this week.
 They know the SPCA staff by first names.
-Heirloom “it was my grandmother’s” jewelry or floral prints combine the more Autumn personal colour palette with these very loving, deeply female characteristics.

 5. Only using metals in jewelry.
-Antique and vintage jewelry, heirlooms, pearls, hair accessories with flowers or natural beads and stones or scarves are fabulous here.
-Even textured metal is inherently hard, though it certainly can work in soft gold and copper.
+Antique and vintage jewelry, heirlooms, pearls, cameos, hair accessories with flowers or natural beads and stones or scarves are fabulous here.
+Textured metal is softer, lovely in gold and copper.
+Silver can be excellent also, especially warmed with another colour, for instance jade or terracotta.

 6. Missing out on a gentle bronzer.
 Their look is not made up.
 It is natural and real.
 Bronzer can be so flattering and warming.
-Much of what’s out there is dark, red, orange, or dull.
-This should be a light golden tan colour.
+This should be a light golden tan colour, as peanut butter or soft ochre.

 You’ll be wanting to know what lip colours the model is wearing.
 The first picture is Bobbi Brown Rose Brown.
 The second is Chanel Incognito.
 You’re not staring at the makeup, right?
 It is neither stronger or weaker than the face.
 The skin is calm, even, and real.
 The harmony between who she is inside, how that is depicted in the color story on the outside, and the all the colors she has added is so perfect that it becomes fascinating.
 An effort is required to pull your eyes away from hers.

-We all have about 4 lipsticks that will look custom-colored for our face – more if you get into subtleties, but most of us would be beyond happy with 4 perfects.
-A Neutral Season, with both warmth and coolness, can play with this in makeup color (the Colour Analysis cosmetic colours are precisely rendered in the Colours Book, easy to match at the makeup counter).
-A warm pink is one of Soft Autumn’s choices.
-A more orange (but not peach, this is an earthy Season) light terracotta, is the other, the pink-orange of a flowerpot in the late afternoon sun.
-Lips like these cost the industry big coin and a lot of Photoshopping.
+We all have about four lipsticks that will look custom-coloured for our face, more if you get into subtleties, but most of us would be beyond happy with four perfects.
+A Neutral Season, with both warmth and coolness, can play with this in makeup color (the Colour Analysis cosmetic colours are precisely rendered in the Colour Book, easy to match at the makeup counter).
+A warm pink is one Soft Autumn choice.
+A more orange (but not pale peach, this is an earthy Season) light terracotta, is the other, the pink-orange of a flowerpot in the late afternoon sun.

 We wondered about eyeglass frames.
 This is an old pair she sometimes wears.